Midwest, South brace for flooding and tornadoes

-ATLANTA (AP) — Parts of the U.S. South and Midwest braced for flooding and possible tornadoes Monday following a weekend of deadly torrents and powerful winds that claimed at least 15 lives.
+ATLANTA (AP) — Parts of the U.S. Midwest and South braced for more flooding and possible tornadoes Monday following a weekend of deadly torrents and powerful winds that claimed at least 15 lives.

+Storms rolled eastward in a band stretching from Alabama into the Ohio River valley on Monday, leaving isolated pockets of damage in their wake.

+The Illinois River that snakes through eastern Oklahoma crested Sunday night at about 29 feet — well above major flood stage of 18 feet.
+The Mississippi River was pushing 16 ½ feet above flood stage in Missouri’s Cape Girardeau on Monday, a half-foot shy of the all-time record.

+Levees were straining to contain the floods in Missouri.
+A Cuivre River levee was topped near the town of Old Monroe, and in the St. Louis suburb of Valley Park, residents living below a levee on the rising Meramec River were ordered to evacuate Monday.
+Interstate 44 was flooded in spots and closed over a 57-mile stretch.
+Flooding also closed roads in hundreds of other places around Missouri.

-Tornado warnings were issued for parts of southeastern Alabama and central Georgia on Monday morning by the National Weather Service, which advised residents there to take cover.
-A severe thunderstorm located over Fort Benning in Georgia was at risk for developing into a twister, the weather service said.
+More severe weather was expected in the South.
+A wind advisory was in effect in northwest Mississippi.
+Tornado warnings were issued for parts of southeastern Alabama and central Georgia Monday morning by the National Weather Service, which advised residents there to take cover.
+A severe thunderstorm over Fort Benning in Georgia could develop into a twister, the weather service said.

-Severe weather was expected elsewhere in the South.
 Parts of the Florida Panhandle could be affected by severe thunderstorms or high winds and dangerous rip currents.
-In Mississippi, a wind advisory was in effect in the northwest.
-A flood warning was in effect for rivers in Arkansas, Mississippi and Louisiana.

 In Texas, search teams were going door to door Sunday after the tornadoes the day before flattened homes, uprooted trees and flipped several pickup trucks at a Dodge dealership in Canton.

-“It is heartbreaking and upsetting to say the least,” Canton Mayor Lou Ann Everett told reporters at a news conference Sunday morning.
+“It is heartbreaking and upsetting to say the least,” Canton Mayor Lou Ann Everett said Sunday.

 The storms cut a path of destruction 35 miles (56 kilometers) long and 15 miles (24 kilometers) wide in Van Zandt County, Everett said.
 The largely rural area is about 50 miles (80 kilometers) east of Dallas.